-Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Total Trihalomethanes (TTHM) (Bromodichloromethane Bromoform Dibromochloromethane Chloroform) (ppb) 4.800 7/13/23 80 N/A By-product of drinking water chlorination Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
-Toluene (ppm) <0.5 1/24/23 1 1 NO Discharge from petroleum factories Some people who drink water containing toluene well in excess of the MCL over many years could have problems with their nervous system, kidneys, or liver.
-Vinyl Chloride (ppb) <0.5 1/24/23 2 0 NO Leaching from PVC piping; discharge from plastic factories Some people who drink water containing vinyl chloride in excess of the MCL over many years may have an increased risk of getting cancer.
-Xylenes (total contaminants listed below) M/P-Xylenes O-Xylene (ppm) <1 1/24/23 10 10 NO Discharge from petroleum factories; discharge from chemical factories Some people who drink water containing xylenes in excess of the MCL over many years could experience damage to their nervous system.
+Contaminant (Units) Level Detected Date MCL MCLG Violation YES/NO Likely Source of Contamination Health Effects of Contaminant Total Trihalomethanes (TTHM) (Bromodichloromethane Bromoform Dibromochloromethane Chloroform) (ppb) 1.5 7/11/24 80 N/A NO By-product of drinking water chlorination Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer.
+Toluene (ppm) <0.5 1/17/24 1 1 NO Discharge from petroleum factories Some people who drink water containing toluene well more than the MCL over many years could have problems with their nervous system, kidneys, or liver.
+Vinyl Chloride (ppb) <0.5 1/17/24 2 0 NO Leaching from PVC piping; discharge from plastic factories Some people who drink water containing vinyl chloride more than the MCL over many years may have an increased risk of getting cancer.
+Xylenes (total contaminants listed below) M/P-Xylenes O-Xylene (ppm) <0.5 1/17/24 10 10 NO Discharge from petroleum factories; discharge from chemical factories Some people who drink containing xylenes more than the MCL over many years could experience damage to their nervous system.